ktprime/emhash/README.md

 - dump hash **collision statics** to analyze cache performance, number of probes for look up of successful/unsuccessful can be showed from dump info.

-- A new cache friendly algorithm of finding multi empty bucket base on cpu bitscanf(ctz) instruction(x86). it filters *64* bucket at once than other's implemention.
+- A new cache friendly algorithm of finding multi empty bucket base on cpu bit scanf(ctz) instruction(x86). it filters *64* bucket at once than other's implemention.

-- choose *different* hash algorithm by set compile marco *emhash_FIBONACCI_HASH* or *emhash_IDENTITY_HASH* depend on use case.
+- choose *different* hash algorithm by set compile marco *EMHASH_FIBONACCI_HASH* or *EMHASH_IDENTITY_HASH* depend on use case.

+- the thirdy party string hash algorithm is used for string key[wyhash](https://github.com/wangyi-fudan/wyhash), which is 3 times faste than std::hash<std::string> implementation

 # insert example